 The NYU Chemical Biology Initiative has already begun a multi-pronged approach to the design, synthesis, an initial evaluation of drug candidates.
 The Hamilton lab has joined these efforts, and the initiative includes experts in the computational design of molecules (Paramjit Arora, Kent Kirshenbaum, Yingkai Zhang), synthesis of drug candidates (Arora, Kirshenbaum, Dirk Trauner), and expression of proteins and biochemical assays (Arora, Tania Lupoli, Nate Traaseth) and structural biology (Traaseth).

 Laboratories across campus are working to redirect their materials, equipment, and personnel to assist with the shortage of supplies.
 Over 90 individuals including faculty, postdocs, PhD students and technicians with expertise in molecular biology and programming have signed up to volunteer and assist with efforts at the School of Medicine.

 NYU's chemistry and biology departments are helping efforts to manufacture hand sanitizer, assemble masks, sanitize PPEs, and more.

 Efforts in the chemistry and biology departments are also being undertaken to manufacture hand sanitizer, assemble masks, sanitize PPE, develop spray that will allow detection by taste (or lack thereof), if a respirator is an appropriate fit for a healthcare worker, and make biochemical reagents.
-Dentistry is making available an apparatus for nucleic acid isolation system — one of only two at NYU — available to colleagues in Langone's microbiology lab.
+NYU Dentistry's Brad Aouizerat has made his benchtop automated nucleic acid isolation system — one of only two at NYU — available to colleagues in Langone's microbiology lab.
 The system, which is typically used for HIV research, will assist with COVID-19 testing.
 A team from Aouizerat's lab also helped to train Langone colleagues on the use of the system.